-Customer name: Telephone number Address: Model: Serial number Installing Company Name: Installing Engineer's Name: Registration No. Description on of Work Location of installation of appliance: Dining Room $\ \square$ Bedroom ☐ Lounge ☐ Other: Specify Chimney System: New Insulated Factory Made Chimney System Ir nstalled?
-Yes □ No □ Relining of Existing Chimney: Twin Wall Flexible Liner (for Class 1 Appliance) Cast in-situ Liner Rigid Sectional Liner Metal State Chimney Designation: Commis ssioning Confirm Hearth Installation Is Correct ☐ Confirm proper placement of internal parts \Box Check soundness α of door seal, castings and joints $\ \Box$ Confirm clearances to combustibles as per installation instruction is for this model \square Check the operations of the air controls $\ \square$ Confirm all flue pipe $\ \alpha$ connections are secure and sealed \square Confirm the stove properly draught when fired \Box Check to insure a CO alarm is installed in the same room as the sto ove and is functional \square Explain the safe operation, proper fuel usage, cleaning and routing e maintenance requirements \square Testing & Commissioning to Ap nroyed Decument I Annandiy E

-Confirm you have commissioned and tested the appliance and ass ociated work for safe and efficient operation Declaration of Completion: As the competent person responsible associated work has been installed in accordance with and compli proved Documents J,G & L as applicable.
-Signed:Print Name: Date:
+Customer name: Telephone number Address: Model: Serial number Installing Company Name: Installing Engineer's Name: Registration No. Description of Work Location of installation of appliance: Dining Room Bedroom Lounge Other: Specify Chimney System: New Insulated Factory Made Chimney System Installed?
+Yes \(\sqrt{N} \text{No} \) Relining of Existing Chimney: Twin Wall Flexible Liner (for Class 1 Appliance) 🔲 Cast in-situ Liner 🔲 Rigid Sectional Lin er Metal 🔲 State Chimney Designation: Commissioning Confirm Hearth Installation Is Correct Confirm proper placement of internal parts \square Check soundness of door seal, castings and joints \square Confirm clearances to combustibles as $\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \$ Check the operations of the air controls $\ \square$ Confirm all flue pipe connections are secure and sealed $\ \square$ Confirm the stove properly draught when fired \Box Check to insure a CO alarm is installed in the same room as the stove and is functional \Box Explain the safe operation, proper fuel usage, cleaning and routine maintenance requirements \Box Testing & Commissioning to Approved Document J Appendix E Confirm you have commissioned and tested the appliance and associated work for safe and efficient operation Declaration of Completion: As the competent person responsible for the work described above, I confirm that the approximated work has been installed in accordance with and complies with Regulations 4 and 7 of the Building Regulation proved Documents J,G & L as applicable.
+Signed: Print Name: Date: This form should be retained by the customer for future reference.